2i2c-org/team-compass/projects/managed-hubs/support.md

   A **two-person team** of {term}`Support Stewards` work together to triage and communicate with all external support requests.
   Tenure on the support team is **for four weeks**.
   Every **two weeks** (generally at the sprint meeting), a Support Steward cycles off the support team, and a new team member joins the team.
-  The support team rotates through [the “Open Infrastructure Engineering Team” on this page](https://team-compass.2i2c.org/en/latest/reference/team.html), in alphabetical order.
+  The support team rotates through [the “Open Infrastructure Engineering Team”](https://compass.2i2c.org/reference/team/), in alphabetical order.

   The primary responsibilities of the Support Stewards are: